Otto von Bolschwing: TCI scandal

-Later life & Investigations
+Later life and Investigations

 Following the collapse of TCI, von Bolschwing continued to reside in the Sacramento-area.
-In 1978, his third wife Beth, committed suicide following a protracted illness and, in Washington, an official inquiry into suspected Nazi war criminals residing in the United States was launched by the Immigration and Naturalization Service (INS), following pressure from the US House Judiciary Committee.
-Among the first targets of the federal probe was Valerian Trifa, one of the Iron Guard members sheltered by von Bolschwing following the failed January 1941 rebellion, who had been living in the US since 1950.
+In 1978, his third wife Beth, committed suicide following a protracted illness and, in Washington, an official inquiry into suspected Nazi war criminals residing in the United States was launched by the Immigration and Naturalization Service (INS), following pressure from the U.S. House Judiciary Committee.
+Among the first targets of the federal probe was Valerian Trifa, one of the Iron Guard members sheltered by von Bolschwing following the failed January 1941 rebellion, who had been living in the U.S. since 1950.

 Their inquiry into Trifa eventually led INS investigators to von Bolschwing, whom they determined had lied about his past Nazi affiliations on his application for citizenship, a fact that made him liable for deportation from the United States.
 An investigation into von Bolschwing’s immigration status and wartime activities was initiated over the objections of the CIA, who claimed that an inquiry could potentially compromise the agency.
 Von Bolschwing denied that he had been a member of the SS or the Nazi Party, while acknowledging that he had aided in the escape of the Iron Guard leadership.

-In September 1979 the federal investigation of von Bolschwing was transferred from the INS to the Office of Special Investigations (OSI), a specialized unit of the US Justice Department dedicated to the identification and expulsion of former Nazis and Nazi-collaborators living in the United States.
-In January 1980, von Bolschwing moved into the Greenhaven for Active Seniors, an assisted living community in Carmichael, California.
+In September 1979 the federal investigation of von Bolschwing was transferred from the INS to the Office of Special Investigations (OSI), a specialized unit of the U.S. Justice Department dedicated to the identification and expulsion of former Nazis and Nazi-collaborators living in the United States.
+In January 1980, von Bolschwing moved to Greenhaven for Active Seniors, an assisted living community in Carmichael, California.
 It was there that he met and married his fourth wife, Agnes.
 A member of the Church of Jesus Christ of Latter Day Saints, Agnes von Bolschwing would later claim that her husband had converted to her faith during his final years and the two were married in a Mormon ceremony in March 1980.
 That same month, Nazi-hunter Simon Wiesenthal revealed von Bolschwing’s presence in the United States to the international media.
 The CIA subsequently dropped all opposition to the case against von Bolschwing.